5 from 19 votes

 Another variation of this recipe that you might love is this Chocolate Olive Oil Cake!

-High-quality ingredients will result in the most delicious Italian Olive Oil cake!
+High-quality ingredients will result in the most delicious Italian lemon olive oil cake!

 How to make olive oil cake (step-by-step) instructions- adding eggs and sugar to bowl.